marcosgvjunior/gene-expression-network-analysis/README.md

 ## Output Files

+1. Combined node information: "rede_BT_ALL_seurat.xlsx"
-1. Activation adjacency matrix: "act_BT_ALL_seurat.xlsx"
+2. Activation adjacency matrix: "act_BT_ALL_seurat.xlsx"
-2. Inhibition adjacency matrix: "sup_BT_ALL_seurat.xlsx"
+3. Inhibition adjacency matrix: "sup_BT_ALL_seurat.xlsx"
-3. Filtered gene expression data: "datapoints_seurat_BT_ALL.xlsx"
+4. Filtered gene expression data: "datapoints_seurat_BT_ALL.xlsx"

 ## Applications
 These functions can be applied to the analysis of gene expression data and the construction of potential gene regulatory networks.
 This can aid in the understanding of cellular processes, disease mechanisms, and therapeutic targets.